thebentobot/bentoTS/README.md

 ### Installing the database side of Bento 🍱

 * Either locally run/install [PostgreSQL](https://www.postgresql.org/) or get a PostgreSQL database elsewhere.
 Other SQL databases may be possible considering Bento uses [Sequelize](https://sequelize.org/), but is not tested and isn't recommended because the code may use PostgreSQL specific features, and it requires additional changes to the code.
-* The creation of the database tabels.
+* The creation of the database tables.
 An SQL DDL schema file can be found [here](https://github.com/thebentobot/bentoTS/blob/master/src/database/DDL.sql)

 ### Executing Bento 🍱 with Docker locally